michaeljstutz/node-data-migrator/README.md

 ###<a name="safescope.set"></a> set(key, value)

-Sets the value at path of the target.
+Sets the value at the path of the target.

 **Since**